Keeping track of the value of your stock portfolio is often not easy.

 Description

-The Stock Portfolio spreadsheet will help you keep track of your stock investments by holding the information
+The Stock Portfolio spreadsheet will help you keep track of

-on a single worksheet.
-You only need to enter three pieces of information and this is done via a pop-up screen.
+worksheet.
+You only need to enter three pieces of information and

-The spreadsheet is comprised of three user forms, four worksheets (of which only one is visible) and some modules.
-All of the code is password protected.
+(of which only one is visible) and some modules.
+All of the code is

-When you first open up the spreadsheet, you may be prompted to enable macros.
-Please do so as without this
+When you first open up the spreadsheet, you may be prompted to

-the spreadsheet will be worthless.
+be worthless.
 The message looks like:

 Once macros are enabled you can begin using the spreadsheet.

-The worksheet (Stock Portfolio) has code behind it that is only executed when
+The worksheet (Stock Portfolio) has code behind it that is only

-an empty cell is clicked into if that cell is in column 1 (Column A).
+executed when an empty cell is clicked into if that cell is in

-The first three columns are filled in from the pop-up form that gets displayed
+The first three columns are filled in from the pop-up form that

-by the code and will get overwritten if data is in them.
-All other columns
+automatically calculated by the code and will get overwritten if

 When you click into an empty cell in column 1(A) a screen will pop-up.
 Initially